 Designed & Led by Nat Geo Contributor & Multi-Major Award Winner

-Highlights : Exotic Old Delhi – Colorful Holy Men of Varanasi – The Taj Mahal – Holi Festival of Colors – Rajasthan Camel Photo Safari – Blue City of Jodhpur – Legendary Jaisalmer – The Desert Tribes & Wonderful People of India!
+Highlights : Kumbh Mela, The Greatest Religious Spectacle on Earth – Varanasi, India’s Oldest, Holiest City – The Taj Mahal – Rajasthan Camel Photo Safari – Blue City of Jodhpur – Legendary Jaisalmer – The Wonderful People of India!

 India for the uninitiated is an unimaginable, almost kaleidoscopic feast for the senses.
 Even if you’ve been before and can imagine it, it’s still an almost kaleidoscopic feast for the senses!
 From a photographer’s perspective, most especially those interested in people and culture in exotic settings, there is nowhere else in the known galaxy that offers such an incredible diversity of photographic possibilities.

-Enter Luminous India! – A photo tour workshop adventure designed and led by world renowned travel photographer David Lazar:“India offers amazing and unique photo opportunities with its rich culture and history, and some of the most friendly and outgoing people in the world.
+Enter Luminous India & The Kumbh Mela! – A photo tour workshop adventure designed and led by world renowned travel photographer David Lazar:“India offers amazing and unique photo opportunities with its rich culture and history, and some of the most friendly and outgoing people in the world.
 It’s a country that has drawn me back multiple times since my first visit in 2004.
 This itinerary has been carefully planned and researched on the ground, and is focused on capturing the essence of the culture through striking image making.
 There will be a plentiful mix of free and arranged photo shoots to help ensure that we accomplish our aim.
-By experiencing the subcontinent both through the lens and through the exuberance of its people at the time of Holi, we will be getting India at her very best.” – David Lazar
+By experiencing the subcontinent both through the lens and through the exuberance of its people during the incredible Kumbh Mela, we will be getting India in her most remarkable state of expression and devotion.” – David Lazar

 David has designed the itinerary almost as if he were writing one of his musical scores for film.
-An introductory theme to set the tone in Old Delhi, an exotic thematic development to underscore the Rajasthani pace of life, building to a dramatic turning point in Varanasi, followed by a slower, more majestic motif in Agra, rising higher and higher to a Holi Festival crescendo, then easing into a resolution and coda back in Old Delhi…
+An introductory theme to set the tone in Old Delhi, a more majestic motif in Agra, an exotic thematic development to underscore the Rajasthani pace of life, rising higher and building to a dramatic turning point and crescendo at the Kumbh Mela, then easing into a sublime resolution in Varanasi and coda back in Old Delhi…

 As always, David will be offering his expertise in the field on an ongoing basis, as well as image review and Photoshop/Lightroom instruction to those interested.
 Individual help is also available by request, as time allows in the schedule.
 David is one of those rare photo tour leaders who actually cares that his guests become better photographers during their time with him, and will do everything in his power to make it so.